OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 ### Using arguments for query filtering

 There is also the possibility to utilize query arguments and use them for filtering query results inside the `Resolve` method.
-For more information visit the [GraphQL documentation](https://graphql-dotnet.github.io/docs/getting-started/arguments/).
+For more information, visit the [GraphQL documentation](https://graphql-dotnet.github.io/docs/getting-started/arguments/).

 Use this approach if you: